Gil Birmingham: Films

 In 2001, Birmingham appeared in his first feature film, The Doe Boy, in which he portrayed Manny Deadmarsh.

-In 2008, Birmingham was cast as the character Billy Black in The Twilight Saga film series.
+In 2008, he was cast as the character Billy Black in The Twilight Saga film series.
 He performed in all five of the films.

-The Twilight series has led to roles in other major film roles, including that of Sheriff Johnny Cortez in Love Ranch (with Joe Pesci and Helen Mirren), and Cal Bishnik in Shouting Secrets (with The Twilight Saga: New Moon castmate Chaske Spencer).
+The Twilight series led to other major film roles, including that of Sheriff Johnny Cortez in Love Ranch (with Joe Pesci and Helen Mirren), and Cal Bishnik in Shouting Secrets (with The Twilight Saga: New Moon castmate Chaske Spencer).
 In September 2011, Birmingham appeared in the film Crooked Arrows, cast in the role of Ben Logan.

-Birmingham voiced Wounded Bird in the animated film Rango and has provided voice work for the television series The Wild Thornberrys (in which he voiced an Inuit elder) and the film Night at the Museum.
+Birmingham voiced Wounded Bird in the animated film Rango and has provided voice work for the television series The Wild Thornberrys (in which he voiced an Inuk elder) and the film Night at the Museum.

 He played the partnering Texas Ranger to Jeff Bridges' character in the 2016 bank robbery film Hell or High Water.

 In the Chickasaw Nation production of Te Ata, Birmingham plays Thomas Benjamin 'T.B.'
 Thompson, Mary Frances 'Te Ata' (Thompson) Fisher's father.
 Birmingham attended the film's premiere in Moore, Oklahoma, on September 13, 2016.

 He was featured in The Space Between Us as Shaman Neka, which was released on February 3, 2017.
 He was featured as the father of a girl who dies on an Arapaho reservation in the 2017 film Wind River.